rafalp/Misago/dev-docs/plugins/hooks/action-hook.md

 ## Updating core logic

-With our hook completed, we can now update the original code to use it.
-Let's import it in
+With our hook completed, we can now update the original function to use it:

 ```python
 from .hooks import get_stats_hook